 Swim Advice Topics

-How To Learn A Freestyle Flip Turn - Part 3 (Advanced) is part of the following categories: Starts and Turns, Turns - Flip turn and is meant for swimmers in: Level 4 - Advanced
+How to Do a Flip Turn: Part 3 - Advanced Tips for Speed is part of the following categories: Starts and Turns, Turns - Flip turn and is meant for swimmers in: Level 4 - Advanced

 Swimming articles you might also like: